top of page

 Program Notes:

-The first movement of my in-progress, five movement piano concerto.
-This work was written and performed as my master's thesis in fulfillment of an M.M. in Composition from Manhattan School of Music.
+The first two movements of my in-progress, five movement piano concerto.
+These works were written and performed as my master's thesis in fulfillment of an M.M. in Composition from Manhattan School of Music.

 "The Severed Thread" is a programmatic work that follows the narrative of the titular poem (written by me) and portrays the dark and twisted journey of an unnamed individual, represented by the solo piano, as they march inexorably to their own destruction.
 The poem and piece are loosely modeled on Elizabeth Kubler Ross’s five stages of grief: denial, anger, bargaining, depression, and acceptance, with each stanza/movement corresponding to a different stage.